MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostdata-getname.md

 ---
 UID: NF:dbgmodel.IDebugHostData.GetName
 title: IDebugHostData::GetName (dbgmodel.h)
-description: The GetLocationKind method returns what kind of location the symbol is at according to the LocationKind enumeration. ms.date: 09/10/2018
+description: "The IDebugHostData::GetName method, when called on a symbol, gets the name of the symbol if it has a name." ms.date: 09/10/2018
 keywords: ["IDebugHostData::GetName"]
 ms.keywords: IDebugHostData::GetName, GetName, IDebugHostData.GetName, IDebugHostData::GetName, IDebugHostData.GetName